jrdegbe/thamesthrive-api/docs/trouble/index.md

 # Troubleshooting

-Known issues that may come up while running Tracardi.
+Known issues that may come up while running ThamesThrive.

 ## Address already in use

 If you experience:

 ```
-ERROR: for tracardi_tracardi_1  Cannot start service
+ERROR: for ThamesThrive_ThamesThrive_1  Cannot start service
-tracardi: driver failed programming external connectivity
+ThamesThrive: driver failed programming external connectivity
-on endpoint tracardi_tracardi_1
+on endpoint ThamesThrive_ThamesThrive_1
 Error starting userland proxy: listen tcp4 0.0.0.0:8686:
 bind: address already in use
 ```

 That means you have something running on port 8686.
-It may be another copy of Tracardi or other service.
+It may be another copy of ThamesThrive or other service.

-The solution to this is to remap the port Tracardi is running.
-If you run Tracardi API like this change the port mapping from `8686:80` to some other port `8888:80`.
+The solution to this is to remap the port ThamesThrive is running.
+If you run ThamesThrive API like this change the port mapping from `8686:80` to some other port `8888:80`.

 Change:

 ```
-docker run -p 8686:80 -e ELASTIC_HOST=http://<your-laptop-ip>:9200 tracardi/tracardi-api
+docker run -p 8686:80 -e ELASTIC_HOST=http://<your-laptop-ip>:9200 ThamesThrive/ThamesThrive-api
 ```

 To:

 ```
-docker run -p 8888:80 -e ELASTIC_HOST=http://<your-laptop-ip>:9200 tracardi/tracardi-api
+docker run -p 8888:80 -e ELASTIC_HOST=http://<your-laptop-ip>:9200 ThamesThrive/ThamesThrive-api
 ```

 Remember that when you change API port then you have it included in GUI as GUI uses API to access data.

 So tak a look at lunch command for GUI:

-So change default docker run command for Tracardi GUI
+So change default docker run command for ThamesThrive GUI

 ```
-docker run -p 8787:80 -e API_URL=//127.0.0.1:8686 tracardi/tracardi-gui
+docker run -p 8787:80 -e API_URL=//127.0.0.1:8686 ThamesThrive/ThamesThrive-gui
 ```

-To (notice: API_URL=//127.0.0.1:8888, this the where the Tracardi API is running)
+To (notice: API_URL=//127.0.0.1:8888, this the where the ThamesThrive API is running)

 ```
-docker run -p 8787:80 -e API_URL=//127.0.0.1:8888 tracardi/tracardi-gui
+docker run -p 8787:80 -e API_URL=//127.0.0.1:8888 ThamesThrive/ThamesThrive-gui
 ```

 ## Installation errors